lady-h-world/My_Garden/reading_pages/YinYang/garden_totem.md

 * Time Series Detection of Trend, Seasonality, Changepoints and Outliers
 * Time Series Forecasting

-Now are you excited to witness more of the sprout's power?
+Now are you excited to witness its superpower?
 Let's go!

 #
 <p align="left">